 IOE PhD Program Admissions Overview

-The Ph.D degree requires 4 to 5 years with one to two years of intensive course work and two to three years of intensive research.
+The PhD degree requires four to five years with one to two years of intensive course work and two to three years of intensive research.
 The PhD is intended for students who wish to conduct, manage or interpret research in academic, industry or government settings.
 Please note:

-- You may apply to the Ph.D degree directly from an undergraduate degree.
-You do not need to start with a Masters degree.
+- You may apply for the PhD degree directly from an undergraduate degree.
+You do not need to start with a Master’s degree.

 Admission to the PhD program is based on:

-Academic preparation of the candidate: Previous institutions, degree programs, courses and grads.
+Academic preparation of the candidate: Previous institutions, degree programs, courses and grades.

 Recommendations: You should select references from people who can best assess your ability to succeed in the program and professionally.
-If you are applying to the Ph.D. program this will probably be a faculty member who has supervised your previous research or other work that is indicative of your ability to do research.
-It also may be supervisor from a summer or postgraduate job in which you were engaged in research or problem solving.
+If you are applying to the PhD program this will probably be a faculty member who has supervised your previous research or other work that is indicative of your ability to do research.
+It also may be a supervisor from a summer or post-graduate job in which you were engaged in research or problem-solving.
 You should ask the person writing the letter to specifically address your ability to perform advanced graduate courses and research and to cite specific examples of your work that illustrate this ability.

-Availability of Intellectual support: The Ph.D. research must be original and significant.
-It is expected that the work of all of our Ph.D. students should be worthy of serious consideration by leading journals in their field.
-Towards this end, it is important that the Ph.D. candidate work with a faculty advisor who is familiar with the student’s area of interest and can help him select courses and find the necessary resources for a world class research project.
-In some cases dissertations may be co-chaired by two faculty members.
-One of the advisors must be a regular IOE faculty at the rank of Assistant, Associate or Full Professor.
+Availability of intellectual support: The PhD research must be original and significant.
+It is expected that the work of all of our PhD students should be worthy of serious consideration by leading journals in their field.
+To this end, it is important that the PhD candidate work with a faculty advisor who is familiar with the student’s area of interest and can help him select courses and find the necessary resources for a world-class research project.
+In some cases, dissertations may be co-chaired by two faculty members.
+One of the advisors must be a regular U-M IOE faculty at the rank of Assistant, Associate or Full Professor.

-General research areas in IOE: Explore IOE research areas here.
+General research areas at U-M IOE: Explore IOE research areas here.

-In a few cases students may support themselves from their own resources.
-If a student is able to secure their own funding for 5 years this may help their application.
+In a few cases, students may support themselves from their own resources.
+If a student is able to secure their own funding for five years this may help their application.
 Therefore, students are encouraged to secure their own funding.
-Some of these funding options, such as NSF (National Science Foundation), are restricted to domestic students.
+Some of these funding options, such as National Science Foundation (NSF), are restricted to domestic students.
 Students will not be admitted to the program unless there is at least a general idea of how they will be supported.

 2 How have your background and life experiences, including cultural, geographical, financial, educational or other opportunities or challenges, motivated your decision to pursue a graduate degree at the University of Michigan?